What is a spark plug? How do they work? Why do they vary in cost?

 Types of Spark Plugs

-The most common types of spark plug types are the copper spark plug, iridium spark plug, platinum spark plug, and double-platinum spark plug.
+The four main types of spark plugs are the copper spark plug, iridium spark plug, platinum spark plug, and double-platinum spark plug.
+Each spark plug type has its own advantages and disadvantages.

-We’ve crafted a handy list for you which includes the difference in materials used and the differences in efficiency and cost.
+We’ve crafted a handy list for you, including the difference in materials used and the differences in efficiency and cost.
+Here’s a more detailed list of the different types of spark plugs:

 1. Copper Spark Plugs